Tartan Features: Films

 The Tartan Features roster of films are numbered in the style of the independent record labels from which they take inspiration.

 A number of films under the Tartan Features banner have reached critical acclaim, including Big Gold Dream, receiving warm reviews and plaudits in end-of-year lists and the award-winning Where Do We Go From Here?

 Eventography

-Over the years Tartan Features has set up and marketed their own tartan Features events.
-Below is a list of these events.
+Over the years Tartan Features has set up and marketed their own Tartan Features events.